 Prior to going into counselor education, Dr. Stehn trained for a career as a professional opera singer.
 During that stage in her life, she earned her Master of Music in Vocal Performance from the Manhattan School of Music and was a Regional Finalist in the Metropolitan Opera National Council Auditions.
 Thus, she thoroughly enjoys finding any means possible for incorporating her musical expertise into her teaching, research, and clinical practice.

-For fun, Dr. Stehn enjoys the performing arts, cooking, baking, cake decorating, running, and following a few favorite TV shows.
+For fun, Dr. Stehn enjoys the performing arts, running, cooking, and baking.